Arizona

 • Lodging: The View Hotel lives up to its name on the Arizona side, and you’ll find Goulding’s and its quirky history in Utah.
 Both have plenty to explore on site and the option of renting cabins if you need more space.

 • Camping: The View and Goulding’s both have campgrounds, and Monument Valley Tipi Village serves up tipi camping, a hogan-style cabin and spacious tent sites.
-Consider the newly built Monument Valley KOA for more refined camping, or experience an authentic stay in the area with the Rose Hogan on Airbnb.
+Consider the newly built Monument Valley KOA for more refined camping.

 The Route